The unified cross-disciplinary model of the operation of neurons

-From a thermodynamical point of view, a driving force acts as long as a concentration gradient between neighboring layers exists.
-From an electrical point of view, the layers are simple parallel-plate condensers that produce no electric field outside their closed volume and are connected serially; plus, the top layer has free ions.
-The electric field is proportional to the bulk concentration in the layer.
-Changes in the local electrical gradient may also alter the degree of dissociation and polarization, producing a graded local electric field.
+From a thermodynamic point of view, a driving force acts as long as a concentration gradient between neighboring layers exists.
+From an electrical point of view, the layers are simple parallel-plate condensers that produce no electrical field outside their closed volume and are connected serially; plus, the top layer has free ions.
+The electrical field is proportional to the bulk concentration in the layer.
+Changes in the local electrical gradient may also alter the degree of dissociation and polarization, producing a graded local electrical field.
 These two driving forces have opposite directions and in a balanced state, the same magnitude.
-The counterforce acts in a way that constraints the molecules to stay in their layers; it adapts (also compensates for the different interaction speeds) while the gradients are changing.
-It presses the proximal layer to the membrane and the neighboring layers to each other.
-(In other words, the internal electric force due to the forcefully changed polarization continuously decreases the electric field and so the potential gradient and so the concentration gradient.)
+The counterforce acts in a way that constrains the molecules to stay in their layers; it adapts (also compensates for the different interaction speeds) while the gradients are changing.
+It presses the proximal layer against the membrane and the neighboring layers against each other.

-Due to the membrane's finite width and surface roughness, the conducting layer has a finite width.
-The electric field is step-like, with a step size equal to the size of dipoles; furthermore, it is homogeneous in the layers.
-The rest of that electric field toward the bulk layer directs the dipoles proximal to the neighboring dipole layer, and their polarization increases; in other words, they "produce" an electric field.
+Due to the membrane's finite width and surface roughness, the conducting layer is also finite.
+The electrical field is homogeneous within the layers.
+The rest of that electrical field toward the bulk layer directs the dipoles proximal to the neighboring dipole layer, and their polarization increases; in other words, they "produce" an electrical field.
 The final effect is that a dipole layer is attracted to the charged layer, and it forms another layer that shows a charged layer toward the bulk.